aaalgo/wdong.org/content/owl-picpac/owl-picpac.md

 Training
 ========
-XNN provides a couple of templates.
+XNN provides a couple of templates based on public models.
 For example, we can train with the above database using the following command.
 ```bash
 xnn/train-caffe-fcn.py fcn db ws